-We embarked on this initiative as we strongly believe that integrating technology across the curriculum, using a personal device such as a tablet, adds educational value by
+Dainfern College strongly believes that integrating technology across the curriculum using a one-on-one personal device such as a tablet adds educational value by:

-- Engaging pupils in the learning process by using tools with which they are comfortable;
+- Engaging students in the learning process by using tools they are very comfortable with

-- Enabling pupils to learn independently, think critically, collaborate with peers and communicate their ideas using a variety of media oriented methods.
+- Enabling students to learn independently, think critically, collaborate with peers and communicate their ideas using a variety of media-rich methods

-We have a core list of apps that we need our pupils to have loaded on their device.
+We have a core list of apps that we need our students to have loaded on their device.
 Our intention is to keep the number of paid apps to a minimum as our approach is to use apps for content creation by our students and not use apps for apps’ sake.
 Teachers may also request that subject-specific apps be loaded during the year.
-This is a list of apps we require be loaded on the device in the Senior Preparatory are:
+This is a list of apps we require be loaded on the device:

 - Either Quick Office which has a Word Processor, Spreadsheet and Presentation application all in one - R159,99 OR Spreadsheet (Numbers), Word Processor (Pages) and Presentation (Keynote) - R79,00 each.
 Or similar.